AjitSingh-Brar/galllery-Project/README.md

-# Gallery
+# Gallery-App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+A simplistic photo gallery app built using Angular 9.
+You can check the through the link https://ajitsingh-brar.github.io/gallery-App/ This project was generated with Angular CLI version 10.0.1.
+This project only used for deploy the application supporting file in other repositry.

 ## Development server